shangxian1/webapi_assignment1/README.md

 # Assignment 1: Class Scheduler Application
 Class scheduler is a simple Node.js module to manage classes in a school system.
-It allows users to add, remove, search and displays classes.
+This module allows students to manage their class schedules by adding, removing, rescheduling, searching

 # Getting Started
 ## Prerequisites